tagion/tagion/docs/gov/intro/jargonbusting.md

 The receiving _[node](https://docs.tagion.org/tech/architecture)_ checks the information sent in the _[enveloped contract](https://docs.tagion.org/tech/protocols/transactions)_ against the information already existing in its locally stored _database_ (e.g. if user identities and permissions are valid and other data is referenced correctly).
 It will then notify the other _nodes_ in the network about this new contract and its contents - because in a "distributed" system, all _nodes_ need to make sure that they maintain the same (copy of the) _database_.
 However, as _contracts_ are constantly being submitted to different _nodes_ in the network, their individual versions of the _database_ will continuously diverge.

-Thus it is important that nodes continuously communicate with each other about the contratcs they receieved, and even about _contracts_ submitted to other nodes which they heard about, this propagation of information is here called "gossip about gossip".
+Thus it is important that nodes continuously communicate with each other about the contratcs they received, and even about _contracts_ submitted to other nodes which they heard about, this propagation of information is here called "gossip about gossip".
 This way, all _nodes_ will eventually know of all recent changes across the whole network - at least up to a certain point in the (not-so-distant) past.
 Submissions that arrived after that time, will not have been shared across the whole network.

 But for everything up to that point, a network-wide agreement about a correct and complete version of the _database_ is reached.
 For _distributed_ systems, this is called "consensus", and only at that point will the _nodes_ in the Tagino network computed the information submitted in the last _epoch_ (described as the "execution" of the _contracts_).
 As a result, all _nodes_ end up of the same version of their respective _databases_.
-The resulting synchronised version of all indiviudal _datbase_ is called it's "state" (as in "state of play" or "the current situation").
+The resulting synchronised version of all individual _database_ is called it's "state" (as in "state of play" or "the current situation").

 How _consensus_ on the _state_ of the network is achieved is different from one distributed network to the next.
 So called "blockchains" offered the first popular solution for _consensus_ without a central authority.
 And when the practical limitations of _blockchains_ became obvious and new solutions were sought, the collective term "DLTs" was introduced - which stands for "distributed ledger technologies" .
 The "ledger" part of that term was again inherited from the early use-cases of _DLTs_ in currency transactions and accounting.